 Our UK born synthetic phonics approach provides many ‘strands’ of highly practical, flexible teaching and learning resources divided into 12 units.
 Each unit has its own range of resources which include sound awareness activities, blending and segmenting words, strategies for word to sentence and text level activities with an extensive range of supporting materials such as stories, comprehension activities and interactive games.
 The sounds follow the synthetic phonics teaching order and are arranged based on complexity form simple to complex.
 We have not had a child whom we could not help, we are confident we are making a huge impact on the way children read and communicate books.
-This programme is at the core of our Extended programme but also offered separately to children aged 3 and above.
+Phonics classes are best suited to children aged 5 years and older.

 The Systematic Synthetic Phonics Core Skills